ibm-cloud-docs/power-iaas/removing-network-interface-ibmi.md

 {:help: data-hd-content-type='help'}
 {:support: data-reuse='support'}

-# How to add or remove a network interface from an AIX virtual machine (VM)
+# How to add or remove a network interface from an IBM i virtual machine (VM)
-{: #managing-network-interface}
+{: #managing-network-interface-ibmi}

 Since IBM PowerVC Version 1.2.2, IBM PowerVC can dynamically add a network interface controller (NIC) to a VM or remove a NIC from a VM.
 IBM PowerVC does not set the IP address for new network interfaces that are created after the machine deployment.
 Any removal of a NIC results in freeing the IP address that was set on it.
 You must remove and readd the AIX VM network interface if you choose to disconnect the {{site.data.keyword.powerSys_notm}} AIX VM from a public network.
 {: shortdesc}